Within walking distance of your site:

 Created in memory of all servicemen and women who paid the supreme sacrifice to enable Canadians to live in a free country, the HMCS/CFB Cornwallis Military Historical Society was formed by volunteers to keep the spirit and history of the former training base alive.

-Delaps Cove Wilderness Trail System is located along the shores of the Bay of Fundy about 8 kms away from the Cove Oceanfront Campground.
-The trail complex offers two loops for hiking, one of which runs along the shore and features a forty foot waterfall.
-Trail head area provides parking, trail map and pit toilets.
+Delap's Cove Wilderness Trail System is located along the shores of the Bay of Fundy about 8 km away from the Cove Oceanfront Campground.
+The trail complex offers two loops for hiking, one of which runs along the shore and features a forty-foot waterfall.
+Trailhead area provides parking, trail map and pit toilets.